mwestera/bertology/README.md

 #### Grouping tokens ####

-Sentences can be given as such, are with tokens 'grouped' in ways deemed interesting.
+Sentences can be given as such, or with tokens 'grouped' in ways deemed interesting.
 The attention weights for all tokens in a group will be averaged, and the group activations will be plotted.

-###### [Note: without groups currently requires sentences to have the same number of words]
+###### [Note: running without groups currently requires sentences to have the same number of words]

 Groups are separated by `|`, and are optionally numbered.
 Unnumbered groups will be ignored.